 Testosterone Optimization Guide: What Actually Works, What Doesn't, and When to See a Doctor

 Testosterone optimization is one of the most overhyped and under-understood areas of men's health.
 The internet is full of "boost T naturally" content that either overstates small effects or ignores the substantial lifestyle interventions with genuine clinical evidence.
-This guide cuts through that noise with an honest, ranked assessment of what actually moves testosterone.
+This guide cuts through that noise with an honest, ranked assessment of what actually moves testosterone — and where the evidence is weak.

-Normal Testosterone Ranges (and Why "Normal" Isn't Enough)
+Normal Testosterone Ranges (and Why "Normal" Isn't the Whole Story)

 Get Baseline Testing First